sanchitcop19/virtual-coffee/README.md

 This starts a server on port 3100.
 The server currently listens for a message containing the text "pair", which triggers the pairing of individuals.
 This message can be sent in any channel the bot is a part of.

-The handler stores pairings in a remote DB so that the same people are not matched again.
+The handler stores pairings in a local JSON object so that the same people are not matched again.

-## Coming next

-- Deployment to slack app store
-- GCal integration
-- Zoom integration